Performing Arts Level 3 Extended Diploma

 Any trips?

 Yes!
-We try and get put to see a variety of different styles and genres of performance over the two years.
+We try and get to see a variety of different styles and genres of performance over the two years.
 We also have shows which we encourage you to attend in our very own Sundial Theatre.
-Finally every July we do a London residential where we see 4 shows in 2 days and stay overnight near Kings Cross - why not check out our Instagram and look at where we have been this year? @Ciren.PA
+Finally every July we do a London residential where we see 4 shows in 2 days and stay over night near Kings Cross - why not check out our Intstagram and look at where we have been this year? @Ciren.PA

 Are there any costs involved?

-Yes, there are some costs.
+Yes there are some costs.
 Mainly scripts and sometimes you will be asked to contribute to costumes for performances.
-We also ask that you wear black clothing for rehearsal or our Cirencester College rehearsal kit which is available to purchase from Bateman Sports.
-Cirencester College - Colleges - Schools & Colleges (batemanssports.co.uk)
+We also ask that you wear black movement clothing for rlessons/rehearsals or our Cirencester College rehearsal kit which is available to purchase from Bateman Sports.
+Cirencester College - Colleges - Schools & Colleges (batemanssports.co.uk).
+Having a pair of jazz shoes is also helpful for the course.

 FAQs